I spent a couple of weeks in Riga and tried to see if it catered for us vegans. Here’s what I found.

 Though the location is very central, it may be be tricky to find with Google Maps, so just look for the orange umbrellas outside.

-The menu is almost entirely vegan.
+The menu is entirely vegan.
 Ingredients are listed clearly on the menu, which is available in English, and the staff speak English too.

 I had a wrap that came with salad and chips.
 Everything was well made and demonstrates how a seemingly simple meal can be made with great care.